sethppierce/data-structures-and-algorithms./javascript/stack-and-queue/README.md

 Instead, this PseudoQueue class will implement our standard queue interface (the two methods listed below), Internally, utilize 2 Stack instances to create and manage the queue.

+Create a class called AnimalShelter which holds only dogs and cats.
+The shelter operates using a first-in, first-out approach.
+Implement the following methods: enqueue
+Arguments: animal
+animal can be either a dog or a cat object. dequeue
+Arguments: pref
+pref can be either "dog" or "cat"
+Return: either a dog or a cat, based on preference.
+If pref is not "dog" or "cat" then return null.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 Created the class and methods for both Stack and Queue, all methods have a time BigO of O(1).
 Created the PseudoQueue class, and the methods enqueue and dequeue.
+Created the AnimalShelter class, and used a separate queue for dogs and cats, with the methods of enqueue and dequeue from the queue class.

 ## API
 <!-- Description of each method publicly available to your Stack and Queue-->